 For some patients, exposure to sunlight positively affects Psoriasis.
 Such patients must expose affected parts to sunlight.
 Compresses of cabbage (preferably of outermost leaves) have also been found to be effective in treating Psoriasis.
 Cabbage leave used for making the compress must be cleaned with warm water and wiped with a clean towel.
 The leave must be carefully rolled and wrapped inside a soft woolen cloth.

 Regular exercise, fresh air and breathing exercises have good effect in condition of Psoriasis.
-It also promotes overall wellbeing of the patient.
+This also promotes overall wellbeing of the patient.
 One must try to avoid all kinds of stress and take adequate rest.